 • In Turkey Point, a green line along Cedar Drive indicates the paid parking area.

-• In Long Point, along Erie Boulevard about 160 spaces are marked in green paint along the edge of the road.
+• In Long Point, along Erie Boulevard about 160 spaces are numbered and marked in green paint along the edge of the road.
 Green lines are also painted along a short section of Abigail Becker Boulevard next to the paid parking lot.

-What Waterfront Areas Have Paid Parking in Norfolk
+What Areas Have Paid Parking in Norfolk

 Port Dover